 In many cases, patients seek out earlobe repair after they have developed a split earlobe or torn earlobes due to injury.
-Patients may also choose to undergo earlobe repair if their earlobes are droopy, they have stretched piercings, or their earrings constantly fall out of their earring holes or catch on pillows or clothing.
+Patients may also choose to undergo earlobe repair if their earlobes are droopy, they have stretched piercings, their earrings constantly fall out of their piercing holes, or catch on pillows or clothing.

 Our surgeons perform earlobe repair on many patients who have experienced earlobe damage from gauge piercings.